-While the objective of JSDM is different to that of our work, this demonstrates the value of node grouping based on directional characteristics, which we also use in our approach.
+While the objective of JSDM is different to that of our work, and thus results from JSDM and our method are not comparable, this nonetheless demonstrates the value of node grouping based on directional characteristics, which we also use in our approach.

-All of the above work is focused on node selection, with the goal of maximizing the sum rate of the system at a specific point in time.
-Once node grouping is performed, it is then immediately used to collect full CSI from a subset of nodes and then serve them.
-We, however, seek to find a node grouping that can be used over a longer period of time to schedule service of low power IoT devices, and the above work is not suitable for such a case for a number of reasons.
-Firstly, we do not wish to select a subset of nodes for service, but rather serve all nodes, although at different times according to which group they belong to.
+A key difference between the above work and ours is that we do not wish to select a subset of nodes for service to maximise the sum rate, but rather serve all nodes over time.
 An optimal partitioning of nodes where only a subset will be served may be quite different to one where all nodes must be served.
 In our scenario, nodes with a low signal-to-noise ratio (SNR) or that interfere significantly with other nodes cannot be simply dropped to improve overall performance, but must be accommodated in some group.